kbmcsekumar/ansible-sep-2023/Day1/README.md

 # Docker Commands

-## Lab - Connecting your local Docker client to a remote Docker server
+## Demo - Connecting your local Docker client to a remote Docker server
 You need to do this on your local machine
 ```
 export DOCKER_HOST=tcp://<ip-address-of-machine-where-docker-server-is-running>:4243